 Personally, a nice long walk in nature helps me feel immensely better and is my favorite way to disconnect.
 Turn your phone off when you go to avoid distractions.
 Just be.

 Don’t fret if it’s too hard to get into nature.
 We used to live in the city a couple years ago, and I loved to take time to stroll the city streets as well.

 4. Drink a cup of hot tea

-Steal a moment of time in the morning before the kids have woken up, or in the evening after they go to bed and make yourself a cup of hot, herbal tea.
+Steal a moment of time in the morning before the kids have woken up, before leaving for the office, or in the evening after kids are in bed and you’re done working and make yourself a cup of hot, herbal tea.

 5. Fuzzy socks + coconut oil & lavender

-Give your feet some pampering before bed by slathering them with coconut oil and a few drops of lavender essential oil, and then putting on a pair of thick, fuzzy socks.
-The coconut oil will help keep your feet smooth, and the lavender essential oil with help you relax and drift off to sleep.
-(I love these aloe vera infused fuzzy socks!)
+Give your feet some pampering before bed by slathering them with coconut oil and a few drops of lavender essential oil, and then putting on a pair of thick, fuzzy socks (these aloe vera infused socks are awesome).

 6. Write in a journal

 Take the time to write down your thoughts, feelings, fears, hopes, and dreams in a journal.
-It doesn’t have to be a fancy journal (I’ve used cheap, lined notebooks from Walmart before.)
+It doesn’t have to be an expensive journal, although I do love writing in a pretty journal.

 7. Buy yourself a special treat at the grocery store